 However, single-piece designs can reproduce stereo sound.
-These speakers, typically equipped with two tweeters each, are perfect for small spaces where a pair would be too bulky, such as bathrooms or dressing rooms.
+These speakers, which usually have two tweeters each, are great for closets or dressing rooms that are too small for a pair of speakers.
 Ceiling speakers are the best option for creating a personal music experience in your home.

 Why Separate Them

-The wall and in-ceiling speakers are separated because a rectangular or square outline is preferred when installing speakers on walls.
+The wall and in-ceiling speakers are kept separate because it’s best to put speakers on walls in a rectangular or square shape.

 This is usually done to maintain aesthetic parity with other wall furniture like TVs, windows, and pictures.
 Because of their larger chassis, in-wall speakers can be positioned more widely.

-In-ceiling installations are perfectly suited for circular speakers.
+In-ceiling installations are perfectly suited for circular speaker.
 This is because the majority of people in the UK have circular light fixtures.

 A square outline is preferred if your light fixtures are square.
 A rectangular chassis might look better if the speakers are installed on either side of Velux windows or roof lanterns.

-The speakers can be mounted either in the ceiling or in a wall, and there are even specially designed in-ceiling speakers that attach to the underside of the joists in the ceiling, so they don’t take up any extra space.
+The speaker can be mounted in the wall or in the ceiling.
+There are even in-ceiling speakers that attach to the underside of the ceiling joists so they don’t take up any extra room.

-They can blend in nicely with their surroundings.
-The sound quality and versatility of these speakers are awe-inspiring, and they can be used to create a complete home theater experience.
+They can fit in well with the environment.
+The sound quality and flexibility of these speakers are amazing, and they can be used to make a full home theater experience.

 Can you use a Sonos speaker as a speaker for a TV?

-The Sonos speaker, first introduced in 2005, is a wireless speaker that allows users to stream music from their home computer or tablet device.
+The Sonos speaker was first made available in 2005.
+It is a wireless speaker that lets users play music from their home computer or tablet device.
 It can be installed as a speaker in a home theater system or TV, and it can fill a whole room with rich sound.

 Is it better to mount a center speaker on the ceiling or a wall?